Ethnic origins of people in Canada

 According to the 2021 Canadian census, over 450 "ethnic or cultural origins" were self-reported by Canadians.
+The major panethnic groups chosen were: European, North American, Asian, North American Indigenous, African, Latin, Central and South American, Caribbean, Oceanian, and other.
+Over 60 percent of Canadians reported a single origin, and 36 percent reported having multiple ethnic origins, thus the overall total is greater than 100 percent.

-The country's ten largest self-reported specific ethnic or cultural origins in 2021 were Canadian (Note: All citizens of Canada are classified as "Canadians" as defined by Canada's nationality laws.
+The country's ten largest self-reported ethnic or cultural origins in 2021 were Canadian (Note: All citizens of Canada are classified as "Canadians" as defined by Canada's nationality laws.
 "Canadian" as an ethnic group has since 1996 been added to census questionnaires for possible ancestral origin or descent.
 "Canadian" was included as an example on the English questionnaire and "Canadien" as an example on the French questionnaire.
 "The majority of respondents to this selection are from the eastern part of the country that was first settled.
 Respondents generally are visibly European (Anglophones and Francophones) and no longer self-identify with their ethnic ancestral origins.
-This response is attributed to a multitude of reasons such as generational distance from ancestral lineage.") (accounting for 15.6 percent of the population), followed by English (14.7 percent), Irish (12.1 percent), Scottish (12.1 percent), French (11.0 percent), German (8.1 percent), Chinese (4.7 percent), Italian (4.3 percent), Indian (3.7 percent), and Ukrainian (3.5 percent).
+This response is attributed to a multitude or generational distance from ancestral lineage.") (accounting for 15.6 percent of the population), followed by English (14.7 percent), Irish (12.1 percent), Scottish (12.1 percent), French (11.0 percent), German (8.1 percent), Chinese (4.7 percent), Italian (4.3 percent), Indian (3.7 percent), and Ukrainian (3.5 percent).